camman3d/jerboa.js/README.md

     points: [],             // Pre-populates the page with this array of annotation objects
     currentUser: 'John Perkins',   // Display name of current user,
     currentUserId: '259837',    // User's Id
-    isAdmin: 'false',  // true or false, dictates auth for changing status and owner of annotations
+    isAdmin: 'false',  // true or false, determines auth for changing status and owner of annotations
     positioning: 'percent', // Valid values are 'pixel' and 'percent'
-    strategy: jerboa.strategies.global
-});
+    strategy: jerboa.strategies.global // Determines what element(s) is chosen to be the container });
 ```